 Zinc oxide cement is an oil-based glue used to soothe the pulp of a broken tooth.
 It is usually avoided in cases where permanency is required.
 This cement is particularly helpful to temporarily cement a tooth with exposed dentine.
-Nowadays, many companies are adding different splinting agents to the zinc oxide cement to grant it permanent luting effects.
+Nowadays, many companies add different splinting agents to the zinc oxide cement to grant it permanent luting effects.

 Zinc oxide eugenol is not considered to be a strong product for cementing most types of dental restorations, and its use is normally limited to gluing stainless steel crowns, acrylic crowns, and cast restorations.

 Zinc phosphate cement was one of the first permanent cements to be used in dentistry, and it remains in wide use today for a variety of permanent restoration purposes.
 Although it doesn't chemically bond to the tooth surface, it has exhibited significant long-term success.
 However, it is gradually becoming less popular because its relatively high acidity can irritate tooth pulp.